Richmond Sports Council

 Grants are specifically applied to support the cost of attendance at the specified event.
 Therefore, transportation related costs are given consideration over other expenses and disbursements.
 Revenue available to the applicant(s) from other sources is to be used to offset accommodation, food and other costs.
 Any surplus of revenue from other sources is to be applied to transportation costs.
 Following these considerations, net expenses are considered in funding assistance.

 Request for funding surpassing the amounts outlined below, may be reviewed by the Trust Fund Committee for recommendation to Sports Council for additional funding to be granted to the applicant.

 The applicant(s) will be notified in writing specifying the amount of the grant.
-Proof of attendance and results of the competition must be submitted to the Parks and Recreation Department within four weeks of the event date or loss of future eligibility for grant funds will result.
+Proof of attendance and results of the competition must be submitted to the Community Services Department within four weeks of the event date or loss of future eligibility for grant funds will result.
 If it is not be possible for the applicant(s) to attend and participate in the competition, grant funding is to be returned.

 To complete an application form for a BC Summer Games Legacy Trust Fund grant, print, complete and send in the following application: